warrendeleon/rn-warrendeleon/docs/planning/tasks/TASK-345-create-booking-edge-function.md

 ## Objective

-Implement a secure Edge Function that creates bookings with comprehensive validation, Google Calendar integration, and audit logging.
+Implement a secure Edge Function that creates bookings with full validation, Google Calendar integration, and audit logging.

 **Deliverable**: Production-ready Edge Function at `/create-booking` with full security checks, race condition handling, and error recovery.